Overview

 Once you connect HubSpot CRM to Apollo, the integration keeps your data aligned by continuously pulling and pushing records between both platforms.

-Apollo automatically pulls contacts, accounts, and deals from HubSpot on a recurring basis.
+- Pulling from HubSpot: Apollo automatically pulls contacts, accounts, and deals from HubSpot on a recurring basis.
 This ensures your team can see existing CRM records while prospecting in Apollo and helps prevent your team from accidentally prospecting records that already exist in HubSpot.

-Field and stage mapping define how data is structured between both systems.
-Mapping ensures that values from Apollo match the correct properties in HubSpot, while data writing rules determine whether Apollo fills empty fields or overwrites existing values.
+- Data mapping: Field and stage mapping define how data is structured between both systems.
+Mapping ensures that values from Apollo match the correct properties in HubSpot, while data writing rules determine whether Apollo fills empty fields or overwrites existing values in HubSpot.
+Together, sync settings and field mapping allow Apollo to mirror your HubSpot data while giving you control over what data updates and when.

 Get Started

-Data mapping: If you use the HubSpot CRM version of the integration, first map the fields and stages in Apollo to the fields in HubSpot so everything flows correctly.
+- Data mapping: If you use the HubSpot CRM version of the integration, first map the fields and stages in Apollo to the fields in HubSpot so everything flows correctly.
 You can also set data writing rules so you can take full advantage of Apollo CRM enrichment and share updated Apollo data with HubSpot.

-Sync settings: Next, configure sync settings to determine when data flows between HubSpot and Apollo.
+- Sync settings: Next, configure sync settings to determine when data flows between HubSpot and Apollo.

-Did you know?
 For paid Apollo plans, after you enable the HubSpot integration there's a 6-hour window of time to configure sync settings and map fields.
 This gives your team room to properly configure the integration.
 During this time, you can't manually pull records.
 After six hours, syncing is automatically enabled.

 Avoid Duplicate Records